dyne/Zenroom/README.md

 </ul>

-Zenroom is software in **ALPHA stage** and is part of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
-Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture) using algorithms that can be deployed in any situation without any change.
+Zenroom is software in **ALPHA stage** and is part of the [DECODE project](https://decodeproject.eu) about data commons and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
+Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture).

 <a href="https://decodeproject.eu">
 <img src="https://zenroom.dyne.org/img/decode.svg" width="54%"